 There are two types of fixed deposits—cumulative and non-cumulative.
 Both serve a different set of customers.
 The interest on fixed deposits is either paid periodically or at the time of maturity.
 Deposits in a non-cumulative account pay monthly, quarterly, half-yearly or annual interests.
 It is ideal for people who need the interest income to meet interim expenses.
 On the flip side, interest on the cumulative account is left to accumulate and is paid with the principal amount at the time of maturity.
 The accumulated interest in cumulative account benefits from compounding and multiplies significantly.
 It is best suited for investors who have a lump-sum amount to invest and do not need the money for day-to-day use.
 Generally, the interest rates for cumulative and non-cumulative accounts is different.
 Having a longer tenure, cumulative accounts earn a higher interest.

 Fixed deposits are offered by a variety of banks and NBFCs with different tenures and interest rates.
 The interest rate can vary between 3.5 percent for a 7-day deposit, to 9 percent for long-duration fixed deposits.
 NBFCs offer a higher rate of interest than banks.
 The higher rate justifies the perception of NBFCs being less credible than large banks.
 It is important to ensure the credit rating of the NBFC before investing.
-Fixed Deposits on Finserv MARKETS have a stable MAAA and FAAA rating from ICRA and CRISIL, respectively.
-You can get assured returns at competitive interest rates ranging between 5.98 percent and 7.25 percent.
-Senior citizens can earn an additional 25 basis point interest over the rate offered to general investors.
+Fixed Deposits on Finserv MARKETS have CRISIL's FAAA/Stable & ICRA's MAAA (Stable) ratings.
+You can get assured returns at competitive interest rates ranging between 6.60% and 7.95% Senior citizens can earn an additional 25 basis point interest over the rate offered to general investors.
 You can open a fixed deposit account through Finserv MARKETS, which also gives the flexibility to choose from six different tenures.
 The interest rate on shorter tenure fixed deposits is lower than longer tenure ones.
-For instance, the interest rate on monthly non-cumulative fixed deposit account available on Finserv MARKETS is 5.98 percent, while on a three-year cumulative account is 7.0 percent.
-If a senior citizen opens a three-year cumulative account, he/she can earn an interest up to 7.25 percent on the investment.
+If a senior citizen opens a three-year cumulative account, he/she can earn an interest up to 7.95% on the investment.

 The interest rate offered by financial institutions on fixed deposits remains unchanged for the tenure of the deposit.
 However, the interest rate can change at maturity and if you choose to reinvest or renew your account, it has to be done at the prevailing rates.
 The interest rate depends on various factors.